Helping you rebuild your preparation with a structured study plan, realistic SQE-style practice, AI feedback and focused exam-technique support.

 No. The SQE focuses on application, judgement and performance under pressure.

-No. Our SQE1 mock tests and SQE2 mock exams are part of our full preparation packages, not sold separately.
+For first-time candidates, our SQE1 mock tests and SQE2 mock exams are part of our full preparation packages, not sold separately.
 The accompanying study tools — videos, podcasts, summary notes, flashcards, AI feedback and exam-technique guidance — are designed to work alongside the mocks, and our data shows candidates perform significantly better when they use the full system rather than practice questions alone.

 Yes — and we know retakers often face a second round of fees on top of the SRA exam cost.
 Our flexible payment plans let you spread the cost of our preparation courses over up to three monthly instalments.
 The plans are interest-free and available immediately to all candidates — no pre-approval required.
 Full details are on our SQE funding options page.